TOMB5/TOMB5/CONTRIBUTING.md

     - Run psxdev's pspath.reg file to update registry environment variables.
     - Compile all the TOOLS in the tool folder of the solution.
 	- Create a /DATA/ folder in BUILD\TOOLS\GAMEWAD_Unpack\Release
-	- Extract GAMEWAD.OBJ using GAMEWAD_Unpack tool (drag and drop onto exe).
+	- Extract GAMEWAD.OBJ using GAMEWAD_Unpack tool (drag and drop onto GAMEWAD_Unpack.exe).
 	- Copy the /DATA/ FOLDER to BUILD\TOOLS\GAMEWAD_Pack\Release
+	- Create a /GAME/ folder in BUILD\TOOLS\CODEWAD_Unpack\Release
+	- Extract CODE.WAD using CODEWAD_Unpack tool (drag and drop onto CODEWAD_Unpack.exe).
+	- Copy the /GAME/ FOLDER to BUILD\TOOLS\CODEWAD_Pack\Release
 	- Copy DEL2FAB.EXE (from leaked TR4&5 PSX SDK) to root clone directory.
     - Go to root clone directory in commandline type PSX_BUILD and enter the command.
     - Go to root clone directory /DISC/ and run MAKEISO.bat (note: mkpsxiso required)